Issues to consider when choosing employee uniforms

 - Religious needs must be considered.
 Your uniform must be able to be worn by people of different religious beliefs.
 After working with women of the Muslim faith, this is not as easy as it sounds.
 Make sure you are not indirectly discriminating against any existing or potential employees and factor this into your uniform design.

-- Then there’s the pregnant employees.
+- Then there are the pregnant employees.
 Employees who become pregnant need to be considered when organising uniforms.
 Will larger sizes be enough or do you need special maternity clothing ranges?

 - Who pays for uniforms and tailoring to fit?
 The whole issue of who pays for what is guaranteed to cause a few headaches.
 Talk with a good IR lawyer and your accountant before finalising your company policy.